Ultimate Maldives Travel Guide & Review of the Riu Atoll

 Maldives Travel Guide to Domestic Flights

-If you’re booking a package holiday (like I did with Tui), it will probably include a disclaimer to say that the domestic flight time cannot be guaranteed and that you might have a long wait.
+If you’re booking a package holiday (like I did with Tui), it will probably include a disclaimer to say that the domestic flight time cannot be guaranteed.
 Unless you’re lucky or book a flight separately, you will have a long wait.
 For example, we waited 5 hours for our flight to Dhaalu airport.

 5 Tips for Domestic flight travel